Gudvanga Tunnel: Nearby tunnels

 After passing through the Gudvanga Tunnel, drivers pass through a number of other tunnels.
-About 500 m east of the eastern exit from the Gudvanga Tunnel a new tunnel begins: the 5053 m long Flenja Tunnel which ends at Flåm.
+About 500 m east of the eastern exit from the Gudvanga Tunnel a new tunnel begins: the 5053 m long Flenja Tunnel which ends at the village of Flåm.
 Approximately 1 km after that tunnel is the 1363 m Fretheim Tunnel.
-About 7 km further to the east (near Aurlandsvangen) is the entrance to the 24.5 km long Lærdal Tunnel, which is the world's longest road tunnel.
+About 7 km further to the east (near the village of Aurlandsvangen) is the entrance to the 24.5 km long Lærdal Tunnel, which is the world's longest road tunnel.
 This means that in a 51.5 km section of the E16, 43 km of that distance consists of tunnels.

 Fires

 In August 2013, a truck caught fire in the tunnel, resulting in 55 people being hospitalised.
 In August 2015, a tourist bus caught fire 500 m from the exit.
 In March 2019, a truck burned down about 1.5 km from the tunnel entry.